SimoneVizzuso/fantasy_npc_generator/README.md

 ### Step 4: Install the LLM

-- For the generator to work, you need to install a LLM (Large Language Model).
-The fastest and easiest way to do this is to use Ollama.
-- You can download Ollama from [here](https://ollama.com/)
 - Once you have downloaded Ollama, you need to choose an LLM.
 This generator is optimized for Mistral 8x7b (or Mixtral).
   - For Mistral 8x7b you need at least 48GB of RAM and a GPU with at least 24GB of VRAM.
     - To use Mistral 7b, you need to open the terminal and type `ollama pull mixtral` and press Enter.
-- Once you have downloaded the LLM, you need to set the environment variable `OLLAMA_MODEL` in the file model.env
+- Once you have downloaded the LLM, you need to set the environment variable `OLLAMA_MODEL` in the file data/model.env
   - To use Mistral 8x7b, you need to set `OLLAMA_MODEL=mixtral`.

 ### Step 5: Open the web app

 - Navigate to *fantasy_npc_generator* using the command prompt or terminal.
 - Type `streamlit run webapp.py` and press Enter.
-Otherwise:
-  - For Windows systems you can simply double-click on the `Fantasy_NPC_Generator.bat` file.
-  - For Unix-based systems you need first to execute `chmod +x run_webapp.sh` on terminal.
-    - Then you can run the web app by executing `./Fantasy_NPC_Generator.sh` on terminal.
 - A page will be opened in the default browser.
 If not, simply click on the Local URL link that will appear in the terminal.
 - When the web app is opened, you can start to use it to generate your NPCs!